iconfu/svg-inject/README.md

 If SVGInject is used with the `onload` attribute, SVGInject has a built-in functionality to prevent unstyled image flash.
 A `<style>` element with one CSS rule is added to the document to hide all injectable `<img>` elements until injection is complete.

-When [using Javscript directly](#how-to-use-svginject-directly-from-javascript) SVGInject has no build in functionality to prevent unstyled image flash.
+When [using Javascript directly](#how-to-use-svginject-directly-from-javascript) SVGInject has no build in functionality to prevent unstyled image flash.
 You can find a custom solution for this in the [example for using SVGInject without the `onload` attribute](#example-without-using-the-onload-attribute).

 ## How to use SVGInject directly from Javascript?